openframeworks/OFXcodeMenu/README.md

 OpenFrameworks plugin for Xcode 5.
 It adds addons to open projects.

+You can get a pre-compiled version of this addon at [adamcarlucci.com/ofplugin.zip](http://adamcarlucci.com/ofplugin.zip)

 Building the included Xcode project will install the plugin.
 To do it manually, put OFPlugin.xcplugin in ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/OFPlugin.xcplugin (to uninstall, just remove it from there.
 Obviously.)

 In theory it'll work on Xcode 4 as well, but you'll need to enable garbage collection when building the plugin.